qzhang503/proteoQ/README.md

 devtools::install_github("qzhang503/proteoQ")
 ```

-Part I - Data normalization
+Part 1 — Data normalization
 ---------------------------

-In this section we illustrate the following applications of `proteoQ`:
+In this section I illustrate the following applications of `proteoQ`:

--   Summarization of PSM data to peptide and protein reports.
+-   Summarization of Mascot PSM results to normalized peptide and
+    protein data.
--   Visualization of quality metrics in peptide and protein data.
+-   Visualization of quality metrics in normalized peptide and protein
+    data.
--   Re-normalization of data in partial or in full
+-   Re-normalization of data in partial or in full.
+-   Removal of low-quality entries from peptide and protein data.
+-   Organization of MaxQuant peptide results to normalized peptide data
+    and downstream analysis.

 The data set we use in this section corresponds to the proteomics data
-from Mertins et al.�(2018).
+from Mertins et al. (2018).
 In the study, two different breast cancer
 subtypes, triple negative (WHIM2) and luminal (WHIM16), from
 patient-derived xenograft (PDX) models were assessed by three
 independent laboratories.
 At each site, lysates from WHIM2 and WHIM16